mzaien/next-redirects/README.md

 - 🔥 Small and Fast
 - 🛠 Fully supports esm
-- 💜 supported Preact in v2 so all next.js project using Preact [Next-redirects-preact](https://www.npmjs.com/package/next-redirects-preact)
+- 💜 supported Preact so all next.js project using Preact [Next-redirects-preact](https://www.npmjs.com/package/next-redirects-preact)

 ## How to install